Tanisha-Srivastava/mywebsite/README.md

-This is a github repository for publishing the maps component of the CogniCare prpject
+This is a github repository for publishing the maps component of the CogniCare project